-Laissez les bons temps rouler with this iconic New Orleans cocktail.
+Classic New Orleans Hurricane is the perfect libation for your Mardi Gras festivities.
 The perfect setting for a New Orleans Hurricane is in Pat O’Brien’s courtyard in the French Quarter overlooking the flaming fountain.
-The next best place is either at home or at a Mardi Gras party enjoying this rum based cocktail laced with tropical fruits.
+The next best place is either at home or at a Mardi Gras party, enjoying this rum-based cocktail laced with tropical fruits.
 However, don’t let its sweetness fool you – it can definitely knock you sideways if you’re not careful!

 Ingredients for this Iconic New Orleans Cocktail

 I used the following ingredients for this delicious New Orleans cocktail: Light rum, dark rum, freshly squeezed orange juice, freshly squeezed lime juice, passion fruit juice, simple syrup, and Grenadine syrup.